AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 ### Style

-These can be tested automatically by running the PhpStorm inspection (see below).
+Style can be tested automatically by running the PhpStorm inspection (see below).

 Make sure to configure [PHPMD and PHPCS](https://developer.adobe.com/commerce/php/best-practices/phpstorm/code-inspection/) and to run the [Coding Standard](https://github.com/magento/magento-coding-standard) tool from the CLI (also below).
 There is some overlap, but both also have unique tests.